 It is perfectly natural during the coronavirus outbreak for us to feel worried or anxious.
 Data shows that over 4 in 5 adults are worried about the effect that coronavirus (Covid-19) is having on their life right now, with more than half saying it has affected their wellbeing and nearly half reporting high levels of anxiety.

-Talk about your worries, it is normal to feel worried, scared or helpless about the current situation.
+Talk about your worries, to feel worried, scared or helpless about the current situation.

 If you are working away from home or working in a different environment, then share your feelings and worries with colleagues and management.

 Maintain contact with friends and family via phone and video calls to share how you are feeling.